melo936/ChromiumHardening/flags/chrome-command-line.md

 * Prerender2
 * SegmentationPlatform
 * SpeculationRulesPrefetchProxy
+* TFLiteLanguageDetectionEnabled
 * TextFragmentAnchor, CopyLinkToText
 	* Disables text snippets in URL fragments
-* WebNFC, WebXR
+* WebNFC, WebOTP, WebXR
-	* Blocks NFC and XR APIs
+	* Blocks NFC, OTP and XR APIs
 * WebSQLInThirdPartyContextEnabled
 * WinrtGeolocationImplementation
 	* Blocks Geolocation, you might need to enable it if you are going to use Maps